CineDev/NSTextStorage-with-paragraph-tracking/README.md

 ## All written in Swift 4.0.

 ###### Performance is really good.
 Last time I checked, I got topmost 16% of CPU utilization in System Monitor even when I keep bumping my keyboard non-stop (Apple Pages will take at least 30-35% of CPU when you type fast, so I consider my job done well).
-Performance might drop when you select and delete a huge block of text, but since that is a rare situation, I decided to forget about it.
+Performance might drop when you select and delete a super huge block of text (like 30-40 pages of text at once), but since that is a rare situation, I decided to forget about it.
 My focus was on the bulletproof algorhythm that is super efficient in common scenarios.